micahcantor/glom/glom-outline.md

   - This was the initial motivation for capsule networks.
 Capnets allocate a group of neurons (capsule) to representing a level of the hierarchy at a region of an image.
   - In capnets, a parse tree can be created by activating a subset of these capsules and their connections
   - **Q**: Should we look into how exactly capnets create this parse tree?
-  - **Q**: Is their a fundamental problem with this idea of dynamically allocating groups of neurons?
+  - **Q**: Is there a fundamental problem with this idea of dynamically allocating groups of neurons?
 Is this something that has been attempted in any other models?
 - GLOM also uses capsules to represent part-whole hierarchies, but in a different way.
 - GLOM operates as a sequential processing pipeline, so in vision, a single image would be treated as a sequence of frames.